BestTimesToVisit.com Logo

 nature

 Explore the stunning Gothenburg archipelago by kayak.
-Paddle through calm waters, surrounded by hundreds of islands, and spot wildlife like seals and various bird species.
-Insider tip: Book a guided tour for a more enriching experience and to discover hidden coves.
+Paddle through calm waters, surrounded by picturesque islands and charming fishing villages.
+Keep an eye out for seals and other wildlife.
+Insider tip: book a guided tour for a more immersive experience and to learn about the local flora and fauna.

 Best time: June-August